 - We accept all children’s clothing in sizes preemie up to juniors size 13 and boys size 18/20, as well as maternity.

-- Sleepers and onesies sell best when two or three are safety pinned together on one hanger.
+- Sleepers and onesies sell best when 2-5 are safety pinned together on one hanger.

 - All clothing must be on wire hangers.
 Check with your local dry cleaner as many provide them for free!
 We also have wire hangers available to for 8 cents a piece (infant size are 10 cents, but not required).
 Just email us if you would like some!
 Hanging your clothing items before entering/pricing them also helps speed up the process.